-- The best way to enjoy Majuli Island is in a Bamboo Hut that costs about 600 Rupees a night for a hut in offseason and over 1000 Rupees a night in peak season.
+- The best way to enjoy Majuli Island is in a Bamboo Hut that costs about 600 Rupees a night for a hut in the offseason and over 1000 Rupees a night in peak season.

-- Majuli island is totally cut off from mainland Assam and takes half-an-hour ferry ride to get the mainland.
-Make sure you get all fancy items you need — from toiletry to personal care — before you arrive in Majuli Island.
+- Majuli island is totally cut off from mainland Assam and takes a half-an-hour ferry ride to get to the mainland.
+Make sure you get all the fancy items you need — from toiletry to personal care — before you arrive in Majuli Island.
 Shops inside Majuli Island sell very basic things.

 Pabbar Valley, Himachal Pradesh

-I would love to visit Pabbar valley with my family too, sometime.
+I would love to visit Pabbar Valley with my family too, sometime.

 Here’s a video from my Youtube channel where I visited Chanshal Pass, explored a bit of Pabbar Valley and then did my Pabbar Valley to Delhi ride.

-Pabbar Valley is homes to Shimla District’s highest motorable Pass (Chanshal Pass) that links Dodra Kwar and Rohru.
+Pabbar Valley is home to Shimla District’s highest motorable Pass (Chanshal Pass) that links Dodra Kwar and Rohru.
 If you don’t know what’s Dodra Kwar, you need to Google, you’re certainly missing the most offbeat highlight in Himachal Pradesh.

-During my trip, I figured that Chanshal Pass, in Pabbar Valley, is almost as high as Rohtang Pass, gets almost as much snow, and is just as much far from Delhi.
+During my trip, I figured that Chanshal Pass, in Pabbar Valley, is almost as high as Rohtang Pass, gets almost as much snow, and is just as far from Delhi.
 Yet, it’s hardly visited.
 Why?
 Because no one knows about it.
 And that’s what makes it more beautiful.
 A visit to Chanshal Pass in Pabbar Valley, Himachal, takes you to a place just as beautiful as some of the most beautiful destinations, minus the crowd.
 Hence, it remains my new favourite in the list of top 10 Holiday Destinations in India.

 Now, speaking of how to plan a trip to Chanshal Pass and Pabbar Valley, here are some useful Pabbar Valley Travel Tips:

-- Thanks to regular buses, it’s easy to travel Pabbar Valley in a bus.
+- Thanks to regular buses, it’s easy to travel to Pabbar Valley in a bus.
 All you will have to deal with is changing a few buses as there are no direct connections.